Abstracts and Sessions FAQ

 When can I submit my abstract for presentation at Neuroscience 2018?

-The abstract submission site will open on Thursday, April 12, and close on Thursday, May 3, at 5 p.m.
+The abstract submission site opened on Thursday, April 12, and closed on Thursday, May 3, at 5 p.m.
 EDT.
-SfN does not accept late-breaking abstracts.
-All abstracts must be submitted online via the abstract submission web form.
-Submission by other methods (paper, email, etc.) are not permitted.
+SfN did not accept late-breaking abstracts.
+All abstracts needed to be submitted online via the abstract submission web form.
+Submission by other methods (paper, email, etc.) were not permitted.

 Can I be a first/presenting author on an abstract if I am not an SfN member?

 Yes, as long as one of the co-authors is an active SfN member (not a student member) and agrees to serve as the submitting author of the abstract.
 The entry of the submitting author’s SfN username and password to log in to the abstract submission site serves as validation that the member is authorizing the abstract.
 If the submitting author is an SfN student member, the student member must also be listed as the first (presenting) author.

 What is the difference between the first author and the submitting author?